-Along with the emerald and sapphire, ruby is one of the most prized colored gem available.
-The main quality of the ruby is its bright red color.
-The best color usually comes from Burma and is very costly; stones from Thailand are darker but clearer and much more common.
-Only red stones are called rubies.
-If the color is too light to be called red, it is a pink sapphire.
+Ruby is one of the most prized colored gems available.
+The most sought-after quality of ruby is its bright red color.
+Corundum, the main material of ruby, is the second-hardest mineral, after diamond.
+It is in the same family as sapphire.
+Inclusions and flaws are fairly common, and many rubies are treated to enhance their color.
+Only red corundum stones are called rubies.
+If the color is too light to be called red, it is called a pink sapphire.

 A fine ruby was thought to have magical powers.
 Its color was thought to come from an undying flame inside the stone - or, in some legends, a piece of the planet Mars - and it allowed its owner to live in safety, even in the midst of enemies.
 It was believed to bring its owner protection and to stop bleeding.
 In more modern times, ruby has become a symbol of love and passion.